rsanchez/json/README.markdown

 Set a callback function for your JSONP request.
 Since query strings do not work out-of-the-box in EE, you may want to consider using a URL segment to specify your callback, ie. callback="{segment_3}", rather than the standard ?callback=foo method.

 	date_format="U"

 Use a different date format.
 Note: always returns dates as string.

 ## Dates

-By default, the date fields are in unix timestamp format, accurate to milliseconds.
-Use the Javascript Date object in combination with date field data:
+By default, the date fields are in ISO-8601 (`Y-m-d\TH:i:sO`) format.
+You may use ISO-8601-formatted strings in the the Javascript Date object constructor:

 	for (i in data) {
 		var entryDate = new Date(data[i].entry_date);
 	}

 If you require a different output format for the date fields, set the date_format= parameter.
-This uses the php date() function. common formats include "U" (unix timestamp in seconds), "c" (ISO 8601) or "Y-m-d H:i" (2011-12-24 19:06).
+This uses the php date() function.

 ## json:entries